"A very special spirit of sisterhood"

 The Durban Girls’ College traditions and values form the foundation of our High School where every girl is offered the opportunity to succeed in many spheres: academically, culturally, on the sporting front, and in the field of service.
 Girls are encouraged to develop their individual skills by embracing the rich variety of activities available to them, both inside and outside the classroom.
 The High School is characterized by a very special spirit of ‘sisterhood’ and many an Old Girl will testify to the lifelong friendships made at DGC.

 In Grade 8, girls entering the High School are presented with an uncut key, which they are encouraged to ‘cut’ according to their needs as they progress through High School.

-The uHambo, a 12 to 14 day excursion during which the girls hike in the Spioenkop area, is central to the Grade 9 year.
+The uHambo, a 12 to 14 day excursion during which the girls hike in the Underberg, is central to the Grade 9 year.
 The girls are divided into groups, each led by staff members who mentor them as they encounter and overcome challenges outside their individual comfort zones.
 This journey motivates the girls to dig deep, discover their personal strengths and develop an all-round support for one another.